- Ph.D., Sociology, Indiana University 1977

 Professor Felson’s primary interest is in the social psychology of violence.
 His focus is on the role of situational factors in homicide, assault, robbery and rape.
 His current research concerns race differences in violence, the control motive in marital violence, and the role of the police in deterring marital violence.
 He teaches course on violence, theory, and the Sociology of Deviance.

 Professional and Scholarly Awards and Achievements

-Funding: Police Intervention and Repeat Offending in Domestic Assault.”
+Funding: Situational Factors and the Victim-Offender Overlap.
+With Mark Berg.
+National Institute of Justice, 2013-2016.
+Police Intervention and Repeat Offending in Domestic Assault.”
 National Institute of Justice, 2002.
 Neighborhoods and Situational Factors in Violence.
 With Julie Horney, Janet Laureston, and Eric Baumer.
 National Consortium on Violence Research.
 1999-2000.
 Sex, Self-Appraisals and Performance in Mathematics.
 National Science Foundation.
 1985-1988.
 Children's Self-concept in Relation to Appraisals of Parents, Teachers, Peers and Performance.
 National Science Foundation.
 1983-1985.
 Assessing Situational Factors in Violent Behavior.
 With H. Steadman.
 National Institute of Mental Health.
 1979-1981.
 Race, Social Context and Adolescent Violence.
 National Consortium on Violence Research.
 1998.

-Editorial boards: Criminology (two terms); Social Psychology Quarterly (three terms), Replications in Social Psychology, Self and Identity.
+Editorial boards: Criminology (two terms); Social Psychology Quarterly (three terms), Replications in Social Psychology, Self and Identity; Partner Violence.